dataengineerone/de1-python/README.md

 ## ZipFileDataSet

-A dataset that extracts a signle file from a zip file and returns the bytes.
+A dataset that extracts a single file from a zip file and returns the bytes.
+By default will return a byte array, but a dataset can be passed in to change unzip behavior.

 ```
 invoice_pdf: